ErpNetDocs/tech/modules/applications/rental/time-period-types.md

 ### Overnight Stays

-Calculates the number of times the date in a specified period changes, assuming that it does that only once when one day transitions into the next.
+Calculates the number of times the date in a specified period changes, assuming it does that only once when a day transitions into another.

 ### Months